jilek/DataBootcampFinalProject/Segment4_Deliverable/README.md

 ###### Connecting to AWS RDS using Python:

 * The libraries pyscopg2 and sqlAlchemy will be used to connect to AWS RDS from Jupyter notebooks.
 Call the connect_to_db function to connect to AWS RDS and enter password.
+This will initiate a new database session.

 Figure 17 - Connect to RDS